GitJuski/Linux-servers/h5-GJ(In progress).md

 ![71](Screenshots/5/71.png)

-When it was created, I connected via SSH.
+When it was created, I connected via SSH (Karvinen 2024).

 ![72](Screenshots/5/72.png)